DJ LeMahieu Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 10th in MLB.
+- The Blue Jays pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Blue Jays have a 4.90 team ERA that ranks 21st among all league pitching staffs.
+- The Blue Jays have a 4.70 team ERA that ranks 20th among all MLB pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs allowed (27 total, 1.4 per game).
+- Blue Jays pitchers combine to surrender 28 total home runs at a rate of 1.4 per game (to rank 24th in baseball).

-- Kikuchi (2-0) gets the starting nod for the Blue Jays in his fourth start of the season.
-He's put together a 4.70 ERA in 15 1/3 innings pitched, with 17 strikeouts.
+- Manoah (1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched) gets the start for the Blue Jays, his fifth of the season.

-- In his most recent time out on Saturday, the lefty tossed six innings against the Tampa Bay Rays, giving up one earned run while surrendering four hits.
+- His last appearance came on Sunday against the Tampa Bay Rays, when the right-hander went 4 2/3 innings, surrendering seven earned runs while giving up nine hits.

-- In three games this season, the 31-year-old has an ERA of 4.70, with 10 strikeouts per nine innings.
-Opponents are batting .267 against him.
+- The 25-year-old has an ERA of 6.98, with 7.4 strikeouts per nine innings, in four games this season.
+Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.